Haticesurumlu/quote-generator/README.md

 ## Description
+Using an API to build a random quote generator with Twitter integration.

 ## About
 A modified project form the course - 'JavaScript Web Projects: 20 Projects to Build Your Portfolio' by ZTM.